 - Plastic eggs

-- Yellow, blue, and black paints
+- Yellow, blue and black paint

 - Paint brushes